samanklesaria/magic-plot/README.md

 - **No SQL required**: Describe what data you want in natural language
 - **No plotting code**: The visualization is generated automatically
 - **Fast iteration**: Try different plots by changing the description
-- **Powered by local AI**: Uses Ollama with qwen3:8b model for privacy and speed
+- **Powered by local AI**: Uses Ollama with the free, private qwen3:8b model.

 ## How It Works